java try with resources for detecting barcodes in JPEG

 Best Practices for Java Memory Management

-• Ensure the image quality is sufficient and that the barcodes are not obscured.
+A: Ensure the image quality is high and that barcodes are not blurred or covered.

-5. Can I integrate this feature into an existing Java application?
+Q: Can I integrate this into an existing Java web application?

 Resources